ejongepier/NanoClass/docsrc/source/parameter_ref.rst

 ********************************

 Parameter setting can be customized using the `config.yaml`.
-Parameters that are commonly altered are listed in the `config.yaml` in the NanoClass directory, whihc loos like this:
+Parameters that are commonly altered are listed in the `config.yaml` in the NanoClass directory, which looks like this:

 .. code-block:: bash

    samples:                           "samples.csv"
-   methods:                           ["blastn","centrifuge","idtaxa","kraken","megablast","minimap","mothur","qiime","rdp","spingo"]
+   methods:                           ["blastn","centrifuge","dcmegablast","idtaxa","kraken","megablast","minimap","mothur","qiime","rdp","spingo"]

    porechop:
        checkreads:                    20000